 Let us consider the diagrams of unidistribution and univolatility lines and the sketches of the residue curves (distillation lines) for the ternary mixture 1-2-3 with minimum-boiling azeotrope in any binary constituent.
-The diagrams are presented in Figures 48 - 50 assuming that in all cases we have the same functions $K_i(ij)$.
+The diagrams are presented in Figs. 48-50 assuming that in all cases we have the same functions $K_i(ij)$.
 We can see that the different types of behavior of the curves $K{i(jh)}^{\infty}$ lead to different diagrams of unidistribution and univolatility lines and also to a different topological class of the residue curve (distillation line) map.
-It is interesting to note that the simplest behavior of the curves $K{i(jh)}^{\infty}$ leads to the the appearance of ternary minimum-boiling azeotrope (Class 3.1-2, Figure 48, and this type of mixture is the most common.
-More complex behavior of the curves $K{i(jh)}^{\infty}$ leads to the appearance of the diagram of Serafimov's Class 3.0-2 (Figure 49), and the mixtures of this class occur more rarely.
-The most complex behavior of the curves $K{i(jh)}^{\infty}$ leads to the appearance of a ternary saddle azeotrope (Class 3.1-3b, Figure 50), and the occurrence of such mixtures is almost negligible.
+It is interesting to note that the simplest behavior of the curves $K{i(jh)}^{\infty}$ leads to the appearance of ternary minimum-boiling azeotrope (Class 3.1-2, Fig. 48, and this type of mixture is the most

+Fig. 47.
+Types of the diagram of unidistribution and univolatility lines and of the sketch of the residue curve map for a mixture of Class 2.0-1.

-Figure 48: Unidistribution and univolatility line diagram and sketch of the residue curve map for a mixture of Class 3.1-2.
+Fig. 48.
+Unidistribution and univolatility line diagram and sketch of the residue curve map for a mixture of Class 3.1-2.

-Figure 49: Unidistribution and univolatility line diagram and sketch of the simple phase transformation line map for a mixture of Class 3.0-2.
+Fig. 49.
+Unidistribution and univolatility line diagram and sketch of the simple phase transformation line map for a mixture of Class 3.0-2.

-Figure 50: Unidistribution and univolatility line diagram and sketch of the simple phase transformation line map for a mixture of Class 3.1-3b.
+Fig. 50.
+Unidistribution and univolatility line diagram and sketch of the simple phase transformation line map for a mixture of Class 3.1-3b.